monix/monix-bio/docs/comparison.md

 Why Monix:
 - *Easier concurrency.* Tons of extra operators and better composability due to laziness.
 - *Referential transparency.* Take a look at [this classic post](https://www.reddit.com/r/scala/comments/8ygjcq/can_someone_explain_to_me_the_benefits_of_io/e2jfp9b/).
-- *No ExecutionContext being dragged everywhere.* Monix only requires it's `Scheduler` (the equivalent of `ExecutionContext`) at the point of execution which drastically reduces the temptation to `import ExecutionContext.Implicits.global`.
+- *No ExecutionContext being dragged everywhere.* Monix only requires its `Scheduler` (the equivalent of `ExecutionContext`) at the point of execution which drastically reduces the temptation to `import ExecutionContext.Implicits.global`.
 - *Resource Safety.* `Resource` and `Bracket` are convenient tools that ensure your application doesn't leak any resources.
 - *Cats-Effect ecosystem.*